SHH116/MLonBlackScholes/README.md

 8-If test predictions do not degrade vs the train predictions, the model is reliable.

-9-If not choose another relevant kernel.
+9-If test predictions degrade vs the train predictions, choose another relevant kernel.